 The Option Agreement entitles SCAD, under certain circumstances, to acquire cumulative preferred shares from the Company up to a total par value that is equal to the total par value of all issued and outstanding shares of Ahold Delhaize's share capital, excluding cumulative preferred shares, at the time of exercising the option.
 If the authorized share capital of the Company is amended during the term of the option, the Option Agreement provides for a corresponding change of the total par value of cumulative preferred shares under option.
 The holders of the cumulative preferred shares are entitled to one vote per share and a cumulative dividend expressed as a percentage of the amount called-up and paid-in to purchase the cumulative preferred shares.
-The percentage to be applied is the sum of (1) the average basic refinancing transaction interest rate as set by the European Central Bank - measured by the number of days during which that rate was in force in the fiscal year over which the dividend is paid - plus 2.1%, and (2) the average interest surcharge rate - measured by the number of days during which that rate was in force in the fiscal year over which the dividend is paid - that would be charged by the largest credit institution in the Netherlands (based on the balance sheet total as of the close of the fiscal year immediately preceding the fiscal year over which the dividend is paid).
+The percentage to be applied is the sum of (1) the average basic refinancing transaction interest rate as set by the European Central Bank - measured by the number of days during which that rate was in force in the fiscal year over which the dividend is paid - plus 2.1%, and (2) the average interest surcharge rate - measured by the number of days during which that rate was in force in the fiscal year over which the dividend is paid - plus 2.1%, and (2) the average interest surcharge rate - measured by the number of days during which that rate was in force in the fiscal year over which the dividend is paid - plus 2.1%, and (2) the average interest surcharge over which the dividend is paid - blue 2.1%, and (2) the average interest surcharge over which the dividend is paid - blue 2.1%, and (2) the average interest surcharge over which the dividend is paid - that would be charged by the largest credit institution in the Netherlands (based on the balance sheet total as of the close of the fiscal year immediately preceding the fiscal year over which the dividend is paid).
 The minimum percentage to be applied is 5.75%.
 Subject to limited exceptions, any potential transfer of cumulative preferred shares requires the approval of the Management Board.
-Cumulative preferred shares can only be issued in a registered form.
-The Company may stipulate that only 25% of the par value will be paid upon subscription to cumulative preferred shares until payment in full is later required by the Company.
-SCAD would then only be entitled to a market-based interest return on its investment.
+Cumulative preferred sha